 A Cool Retreat in Flagstaff, Arizona

-On June 13-16, 2012, we had a delightful break from the heat of the Phoenix valley.
-The temperatures in Flagstaff averaged 85 degrees with a wonderful breeze.
+We once had a delightful break from the heat of the Phoenix valley for a few days in June.
+The temperatures in Flagstaff averaged 85 degrees Fahrenheit with a wonderful breeze.
 We consider ourselves lucky to have been able to go to such a place (at an altitude of about 6000 feet!) with such a wide variety of vacation activities.
 Check out the photos and see for yourself!

 Dream a Little!